 If you are highly motivated, looking for a challenge in your life and have a strong desire to serve your country in the Armed Forces, I hope you will consider attending a United States Service Academy.

-The 2017 application packet will become available here on June 1, 2017
+The 2017 application packet is available HERE

 Contact John Malone at firstname.lastname@example.org or at 908-518-7733 if you have any questions.

 2017 Academy Nomination Information Fair with Congressman Leonard Lance

 Raritan Valley Community College (RVCC) – Conference Center

 Branchburg, New Jersey 08876